Twitter: dinner with @bellmor

 In order to download with newsgroups, you’ll need to setup a client on your computer or file server.
 Again, there are a lot of options to choose from.
 Here are some of the best, by OS.

-Mac OS X - Panic’s Unison ($25).
-You can’t really compete with this app for OS X. It won an Apple Design award and comes from the developers of Transmit and Coda.
+Mac OS X - Panic's Unison (25).
+You can't really compete with this app for OS X. It won an Apple Design award and comes from the developers of Transmit and Coda.
 You can also use my Linux favorite hellanzb in OS X but installation is more involved with DarwinPorts.
 Update: Zach Inglis pointed me towards NZB Drop.

-Windows - GrabIt (free), NewsLeecher ($20/yr), Android ($27)
+Windows - GrabIt (free), NewsLeecher (20/yr), Android (27)

 Linux - I have tried many GUI-based newsreaders in Linux and they all fell short of my expectations.
 If you have any suggestions, please let me know in the comments, but I am very happy with the Python, command-line-based hellanzb.
+There is also URD (Usenet Resource Downloader) for those that need a GUI.

 I keep hearing about *.nzb files.
 What are they?